sportradar/elixir-workspace/cascade/README.md

   - Add any asset under the the template's assets folder (in our example `templates/my_template`).
   - The assets can be plain files or `EEx` templates.
-In the latter case they will be evaluated during generation and properly expanded.
+In the latter case they will be evaluated during generation.
-  - Define a set of CLI arguments that your template expected. `mix cascade` will validate these options automatically.
-Notice that by default the `CliOptions` package is used for defining the CLI arguments.
+  - Define a set of CLI arguments that your template expects. `mix cascade` will validate these options automatically.
+Notice that by default the `:cli_options` package is used for defining the CLI arguments schema.
   - Implement any custom logic in your template's module.
-  - Have automatically generated docs for your template through the `mix cascade.help` task.

 For more details check the `Cascade.Template` docs.